D804/TA-JS-methods-TJaaad/block-BJaada/code/string-methods.md

     let statement="The true sign of intelligence is not knowledge but imagination";

     statement.includes("knowledge");//false
-      "Collect moment not things".concat("thing",30);// false
+      "Collect moment not things".includes("thing",30);// false

     ```
      - `includes()` includes search character in a string if the character is present it will return true else return false but there is a one optional property is position which search the character lies on that position or not .
 10. `indexOf`
   -Parameter: -  searchValue, fromIndex(optional)

-    - Return:  -searchValue or -1
+    - Return:  -searchindex or -1
     - Example:
     ```js
     let quotes="Stay Hungry Stay Foolish"